nerdswords/yet-another-cloudwatch-exporter/README.md

 * Filtering tags through regex
 * Automatic adding of tag labels to metrics
 * One prometheus metric with resource information (e.g. elasticsearch version or elb tags) which is easy groupable via prometheus
+* Allows to set nil values of cloudwatch to 0.
+This allows building elb availability metrics more easily.

 ## Configuration File